Is it Disc Golf or Frisbee Golf? Either Way, It’s Free Family Fun.

-You’ll need a Disc(s) — Visit a local Disc Golf shop like Ace Holes, Disk Shop Dick’s Sporting Goods, and The Haven where curbside pickup is available, or purchase from an online retailer.
+You’ll need one or more Disc — Visit a local Disc Golf shop or purchase from an online retailer.
 Local shops often sell used discs for under $10.
 Or, in our case, we borrowed some from a friend!

-General Rules – Frisbee Golf
+What are the General Rules to Frisbee Golf aka Disc Golf?

+How do you play Disc Golf?
 Disc/Frisbee Golf is played like traditional golf (or as I explained it to my kids to make it more relatable, it’s similar to playing mini-golf).

 The player with the lowest total points wins.

-You “Tee Off” from the designated area (the course we played had a posted map so you knew where to start).
+You “tee off” from the designated area.
+The course we played had a posted map so you knew where to start.

 You throw from where your disc lies until you’re able to complete the hole by getting your disc into the basket or chains of the target.